Prostate Problems Erectile Disfunction

 The Problem: Prostate inflammation irritates the bladder, creating false signals of fullness.

-How PEMF Helps:
+How PEMF May Help:

-- Reduces inflammation around bladder neck
+- Potentially reduces inflammation around bladder neck

-- Calms overactive nerve signals
+- May calm overactive nerve signals

-- Normalizes bladder sensitivity
+- Could normalize bladder sensitivity

 Weak Urinary Stream